josemarqmt/personal-git-wiki/README.md

 >
 > --local -> The configuration will be applied for the current repository"

-- show current git configuration "add --system, --global or --local for filter the configuration you want to see"
+- show current git configuration "add --system, --global or --local to filter the configuration you want to see"
 ```
 git config --list
 ```